mehmetegeacican/Design-Patterns-JS-TS/Creational/Abstract Factory/Readme.md

 ## Structure

 <li> Abstract Products: declare interfaces for a set of distinct but related products which make up a product family. </li>
-<li> Concrete Products :
- various implementations of abstract products, grouped by variants.
+<li> Products : various implementations of abstract products, grouped by variants.
 Each abstract product (chair/sofa) must be implemented in all given variants </li>
-<li> The Abstract Factory: an interface that declares a set of methods for creating each of the abstract products. </li>
+<li> The Abstract Factory: an interface that declares common set of methods for creating each of the abstract products. </li>
-<li> Concrete Factories implement creation methods of the abstract factory.
+<li> Factories: Actual factories that implement creation methods of the abstract factory.
 Each Concrete Factory creates its own specific product </li>
-<li> The Client : works with any concrete factory/product variant, as long as it communicates with their objects via abstract interfaces. </li>

 ## Code examples